AlexanderWestberg/Sentiment_Analysis_Newspappers_Headlines/README.md

 Then I used a Wordcloud to get a sense of what all the newspappers was writing about for that day.
 Because I need some way to evaluate to see if the models did a good job of predicting the headlines

 To the sentiment analysis part I used the TextBlob- and Vader model to predict the Sentiment.
 Unfortunately the models did not do a quite good job of predicting the sentiment.
-Although it's hard to evaluate around 300-350 headlines, that was my impression of the performance.
+Although it's hard to evaluate  300-350 headlines, but that was my impression of the performance.